hanez/rusty/README.md

 # My Hack Environment in a Docker Container

-The container actually is based on rust:latest which itself is based on Debian (Bookworm).
-Maybe I will switch to the Debian image, or better switch to an Alpine based image in the future.
-Actually I prefer the Debian image because it makes it more flexible to me because sometimes I need the GNU libc to compile programs.
+This container image is based on "alpine:3.22".

+Why Alpine?
+Because Alpine Linux is definitely the best Linux based operating system distribution I ever have used since 1999!

 Why the name "rusty"?
 Because it is based on some earlier Docker stuff I made for compiling Rust code...
 And rusty just sounds cool.

+It still includes a full Rust environment/SDK!
+You need to add "/usr/local/cargo/bin to" your $PATH if you want to make use of it; For user "root" it is done by Docker.

+Why Rust?
+Because I really like this language...

 My plan is to switch from Docker to native Linux Containers at some time but I am faster in building the prototype using Docker... ;)